dokku/dokku/docs/deployment/zero-downtime-deploys.md

 /
 ```

-> The check to the root url '/' would normally access the database.
+> The check to the root url `/` would normally access the database.

-### Deploy Output
+### Deploy output

-> Note: The output has been trimmed for brevity
+> Note: The output has been trimmed for brevity.

 ```shell
 git push dokku master